-We have incurred operating losses since inception, and we have an accumulated deficit of \$299.5 million at June 30, 2020.
-We believe that our cash and cash equivalents and investments and expected revenue from sales of Gvoke will enable us to fund our operating and capital expenditure requirements for at least the next 12 months.
+We have incurred operating losses since inception, and we have an accumulated deficit of \$383.3 million at June 30, 2021.
+Based on our current operating plans and existing working capital at June 30, 2021, we believe that our cash resources are sufficient to sustain operations and capital expenditure requirements for at least the next 12 months.
 We expect to incur substantial additional expenditures in the near term to support the marketing and selling of Gvoke and our ongoing research and development activities.
 We expect to continue to incur net losses for at least the next 12 months.
-Our ability to fund our product development and clinical operations, including completion of future clinical trials, as well as marketing and selling Gvoke and commercialization of our product candidates, if approved, will depend on the amount and timing of cash received from future financings.
+Our ability to fund marketing and selling Gvoke and commercialization of our product candidates, if approved, as well as our product development and clinical operations, including completion of future clinical trials, will depend on the amount and timing of cash received from future financings.
 Our future capital requirements will depend on many factors, including:

-- < the costs of commercialization activities, including product marketing, sales and distribution; - < our degree of success in commercializing Gvoke; - < the costs, timing and outcomes of clinical trials and regulatory reviews associated with our product candidates; - < the effect on our product development activities of actions taken by the FDA or other regulatory authorities; - < the number and types of future products we develop and commercialize; - < the emergence of competing technologies and products and other adverse market developments; and - < the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims.
+- < the successful completion and integration of the acquisition of Strongbridge and achievement of expected revenue and synergies - the costs of commercialization activities, including product marketing, sales and distribution; - our degree of success in commercializing Gvoke; - the costs, timing and outcomes of clinical trials and regulatory reviews associated with our product candidates; - < the effect on our product development activities of actions taken by the FDA or other regulatory authorities; - the number and types of future products we develop and commercialize; - the emergence of competing technologies and products and other adverse market developments; and - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims.

-As we continue the marketing and selling of our first product, Gvoke PFS, and commercially launch Gvoke HypoPen, we may not generate a sufficient amount of product revenues to fund our cash requirements.
+We may not successfully complete and integrate the acquisition of Strongbridge or achieve the expected level of revenue and synergies.
+Also, as we continue the marketing and selling of our first product, Gvoke, we may not generate a sufficient amount of product revenues to fund our cash requirements.
 Accordingly, we may need to obtain additional financing in the future which may include public or private debt and/or equity financings.
 There can be no assurance that such funding may be available to us on acceptable terms, or at all, or that we will be able to successfully market and sell Gvoke and our product candidates, if approved.
 Market volatility resulting from the COVID-19 pandemic or other factors could also adversely impact our ability to access capital as and when needed.
 The issuance of equity securities may result in dilution to stockholders.
 If we raise additional funds through the issuance of additional debt, which may have rights, preferences and privileges senior to those of our common stockholders, the terms of the debt could impose significant restrictions on our operations.
 The failure to raise funds as and when needed could have a negative impact on our financial condition and ability to pursue our business strategies.
 If additional funding is not secured when required, we may need to delay or curtail our operations until such funding is received, which would have a material adverse impact on our business prospects and results of operations.